Game-Theoretic Semantics for ATL+ with Applications to Model Checking: Introduction

 \section{Introduction}

 The full Alternating-time Temporal Logic \ATLs \cite{AHK02} is one of the main logical systems used for formalising and verifying strategic reasoning about agents in multi-agent systems.
-It is very expressive, and that expressiveness comes at the high (2-EXPTIME) price of computational complexity of model checking.
-Its basic fragment \ATL \techrep{\,(the multi-agent analogue of CTL)} has, on the other hand, tractable model checking but its expressiveness is rather limited.
-In particular, \ATL only allows expressing strategic objectives of the type $\coop{A}\Phi$ where $\Phi$ is a simple temporal goal involving a single temporal operator \techrep{applied directly to state sub-formula(e).
-Thus \ATL cannot express multiple simultaneous temporal goals.} The intermediate fragment \ATLplus naturally emerges as a good alternative, extending \ATL so that it is possible to directly express strategic objectives which are Boolean combinations of simple temporal goals.
-The price for this is the reasonably higher computational complexity of model checking \ATLplus, viz.
+It is very expressive, and that expressiveness comes at a high (2-EXPTIME) price of computational complexity of model checking.
+Its basic fragment \ATL ---which can be regarded as the multi-agent extension of CTL--- has, on the other hand, tractable model checking but its expressiveness is rather limited.
+In particular, \ATL only allows expressing strategic objectives of the type $\coop{A}\Phi$ where $\Phi$ is a simple temporal goal involving a single temporal operator.
+The intermediate fragment \ATLplus naturally emerges as a good alternative, essentially extending \ATL to allow expressing strategic objectives which are Boolean combinations of simple temporal goals.
+The price for this is a reasonably higher computational complexity of model checking \ATLplus, viz.
 PSPACE-completeness \cite{BJ}.
-Still, the PSPACE-completeness result alone gives a rather crude estimate of the amount of memory needed for model checking \ATLplus.
+Still, the PSPACE-completeness result alone gives a rather crude estimate of the amount of computational resources, such as memory, needed for model checking \ATLplus.

-In this paper we take an alternative approach to semantic analysis and model checking of \techrep{some fragments of $\ATLs$, in particular of} $\ATLplus$, based not on the standard compositional semantics but on game-theoretic semantics \GTS.
-The main aims and contributions of this paper are three-fold:
+\textbf{Main ideas and contributions.} In this paper we take an alternative approach to the semantic analysis and model checking of fragments of $\ATLs$, concentrating in particular on fragments of $\ATLplus$.
+Our analysis is not based on the standard compositional semantics but on a new, game-theoretic semantics (\GTS).
+The main aims and contributions of the paper are three-fold:

-1. We introduce an adequate \GTS for $\ATLplus$ equivalent to the standard compositional semantics.
+\begin{enumerate} \item We introduce an adequate game-theoretic semantics for $\ATLplus$ equivalent to the standard (perfect-recall) compositional semantics.